formly-js/angular-formly/other/ERRORS_AND_WARNINGS.md

 Webpack's `raw-loader` then it's as simple as `require('./my-formly-template.html')`.
 This is what I do, and it's a beautiful thing :-)

-# template type {type} not supported.
+# Type {type} has no template

-You may see this as `template type undefined not supported` if you do, you failed to specify a type, template or templateUrl for a field.
-You must specify at least one.
-If you do see a type there then it is likely that the specified type was never registered with the `formlyConfigProvider` using `setTemplate` or `setTemplateUrl`.
-Do that.
+This means that you're specifying a type for a field that doesn't not have a template or templateUrl.
+For a field to be shown it must either have a `template`, `templateUrl`, or a `type` that has a `template` or `templateUrl`.

 # You must provide one of type, template, or templateUrl for a field